Sweet Lil’s Farmery

-Fairgoers love the Milk Barn at the Sonoma County Fair, where they can watch cows being milked, enter contests, and learn about Sonoma County's famous dairy industry, known for innovation and leadership in producing some of the highest quality products anywhere in the world.
+Fairgoers love the Milk Barn at the Sonoma County Fair, where they can watch cows being milked and learn about Sonoma County's famous dairy industry, known for innovation and leadership in producing some of the highest quality products anywhere in the world.
 Be sure and stop by the barn as you stroll about the grounds.

-A Fair favorite is the Cattle Barns.
-Home to both Dairy Cows and Beef Cattle, fairgoers can get up close and personal with these beautiful show animals.
+A Fair favorite is the Cattle Barns, which house both Dairy Cows and Beef Cattle during the livestock competitions.
 Did you know cows spend 6 hours eating and 8 hours chewing their cud every day and a dairy cow can produce 6-8 gallons of milk a day .
 These are just a few fun facts discovered when you visit the barns at the Sonoma County Fair.